robochase6000/navigation.novaextension/README.md

 This an extension for the Nova IDE that enables hotkeys for navigating backward and forward through your code!

+includes a Sidebar to see your navigation history

 ## Details

 This was designed to emulate the Navigate>Back/Forward functionality you'd typically see in other IDEs.